Prajjwal-Rimal/Git-GitHub/README.md

 ## Diff-> used to see the changes made to the code
 1. git diff (branch name) // shows the changes made to the code<br>
 -> its recommended to push the branch independantly before commiting changes to the main branch<br>

+## git reset
+1. git reset // resets the branch to the last commit made<br>
+2. git reset (file name) // resets the file to the last commit made<br>
+3. git reseat HEAD~1 // resets the branch to the last commit made<br>